johanley/covid-19-canada/data/md/about.md

 Some jurisdictions report both of these stats.
 It's important to note that **a person can have more than one test**.
 I've tried to come up with a uniform data-set from the given data, but it doesn't seem possible.

-The preferred data collected by this project is the number of *tests-completed*.
+**The preferred data collected by this project is the number of *tests-completed*.**

-**So, comparing test data *between* jurisdictions is definitely *not* always comparing apples to apples.**
+But comparing test data *between* jurisdictions is definitely *not* always comparing apples to apples.
 (Technically, since case definitions aren't 100% universal, even comparing case numbers isn't always comparing apples to apples, but it's probably close enough.)

 Here's exactly what this site is collecting for tests.